 Well, we tried to cover the full art scene near you to the best of our abilities.
 We listed the best galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in your area.

-If you made it this far you probably love art as much as we do.
+If you made it this far you probably love the local art as much as we do.
 You can let us know about any of your own tips and tricks in the comments at the end of the post, or please also let us know if we got anything wrong or if anything we posted is no longer relevant.

-Have fun going to the galleries, museums, buying supplies or doing anything that has to do with art in Tacoma!
+Have fun going to the galleries, museums, buying supplies, or doing anything that has to do with art in Tacoma!